pennsignals/pennsignals.github.io/_posts/2020-03-24-explore-chime-parameters.md

 |--|--|
 | ![](https://i.ibb.co/rmxgwqw/doubling6.png) | ![](https://i.ibb.co/BcwKhms/doubling4.png) |

-The doubling time scenario of six has slightly less error then the doubling time of four.
+The doubling time scenario of six has slightly less error than the doubling time of four.
 For now, we’re opting to run scenarios bounded by a doubling time of four and six.

 While [some sources](https://arxiv.org/pdf/2003.06418.pdf) are citing doubling times between two and four days early in the spread, it is essential to remember that this four-day estimate is the estimated doubling time *before* March 14.
 Since then, state and local government officials enacted significant distancing measures (starting on March 15), that will slow the spread and increase the doubling time.
 Furthermore, doubling time in the simulation is applied to rate of growth of _all_ new infections, not only the number of confirmed cases.
 As testing effort increases, confirmed cases can grow faster than the actual infections.
 We remain on the lookout for definitive references that can address the rapid growth of positive cases in the US and Europe while accounting for the bias of missing positive cases.